Meight/PigeonsSquare/README.md

 # How to launch the application

-Compile the application and run the application embedded in file ``src/Controller/PigeonsSquare.java``.
+Build the application by compiling Java files in ``src/``, then run the application embedded in file ``src/Controller/PigeonsSquare.java``.

 # How to use